Communication Disorders, M.S.

 Students will construct a comprehensive portfolio demonstrating their acquisition of knowledge and skills required by the Council for Clinical Certification in Audiology and Speech Language Pathology.
 A score of 80% on the portfolio and a score of 80% on the oral defense of the portfolio is required for graduation.
 Students are also required to take the Speech Language Pathology specialty area exam of the ETS Praxis Series prior to graduation.

-Students should consult the department chair, their Communication Disorders academic advisor, and the clinic handbook regarding all academic and clinical requirements and standards specific to the program.
+Students should consult the department chair, their Communication Disorders academic advisor, and the Graduate Handbook and Clinic Handbook regarding all academic and clinical requirements and standards specific to the program.

 Thesis Option